 Providing access to our files for audit, review or other quality assurance checks by our clients, regulators, auditors, professional advisors, crime and law enforcement agencies, governmental bodies (for example the Garda National Bureau of Criminal Investigation/An Garda Siochana in Ireland) and/or certification bodies (for example The Solicitors Regulation Authority in the UK)

 Day to day operations of our business.
 For this we may use third party service providers (for example procurement services, recruitment consultants, general office services, library services, translation services, website service providers and/or IT service providers)

 Special categories of data

 Certain categories of data are considered "special categories of data" and are subject to additional safeguards.
 The special categories of personal data which we process may relate to:

-In addition to the above, there may be occasion where we process personal data relating to criminal convictions and offences.
+In addition to the above, there may be occasions where we process personal data relating to criminal convictions and offences.
 We process criminal offence data where necessary in relation to legal claims, to prevent or detect unlawful acts, to comply with regulatory requirements relating to unlawful acts and dishonesty and to prevent fraud / money laundering.

 Where you receive a marketing email, event invitation or other direct mailing from us, we may collect information about you in the following ways:

 In order for us to improve our services, we endeavour to use dummy or anonymised data wherever possible.
 Where that is not possible, we may use personal data to test the improvement of a system(s) or development of a new system(s) in pursuit of our legitimate business interests (but only if these are not overridden by a person’s interests, rights or freedoms).
 That being said, we will only do so in a safe and controlled manner in accordance with our obligations under data protection legislation.

 In the event that you object to the use of your personal data as part of our testing only, you are able to object (by emailing: email@example.com) whereby we will add your name to an opt-out list and your personal data will not be used as part of any test.